zirkelc/python-transcribe-youtube-whisper/README.md

 # Transcribe YouTube Videos with Whisper

+Example on how to transcribe YouTube videos with OpenAI's Whisper language model.

 ## Install

 Install the Python packages for Whisper, PyTube and Pandas.
 Whisper requires Python 3.7 or later.